 If the water levels are allowed to become unbalanced or too high the system will not work properly.
 This is typically because the scum layer is too high.
 There is an older term called a “muck bucket.”
 This is a small shovel or bucket on a pole.
 It was used to help clean out the scum or other debris accumulated at the bottom of the basin.
 The modern repair would be to have a sanitary vacuum truck clean out the system.

 Because this system is installed to the laundry and the kitchen there is a strong opportunity for odors.
 Laundry and kitchen water is extremely malodorous.
 The installation of a garbage disposal is not encouraged.
 The organic materials will decay and provide the bad smell in the system.

 The inspection of the system should begin with the observations of the exterior elements.
 You have to verify the lid is safe and intact.
 Any cracks or damage to the lid can be potentially dangerous.
 There are two different types of lids.

-One is suitable to located in a driveway an

-d strong enough the support a vehicle and the other is only for a yard or sidewalk.
-The drive lid will be considerably thicker and stronger.
+One is suitable to be located in a driveway and strong enough to support the weight of a vehicle, while the other is only for the yard or sidewalk.
+The driveway lid will be considerably thicker and stronger.

 A catch basin is no longer a necessity in modern homes.
 The older system can be removed from the system.
 It is a matter of reconfiguring the drains in the home and possibly adding an ejector system.

 When a system is taken offline they are typically permanently sealed.
 This would include filling the basin with an appropriate material.
 This could include sand, stone, gravel or the combination of all of them.
 If you need help with other home care issues, be sure to check out our seasonal home maintenance checklist!